 For employees to feel empowered, they need to understand clearly what your company’s mission and vision are.
 Also, they have to be able to understand how their work contributes to the overall business success.

 Trust is crucial for successful employee empowerment.
-Managers who trust their employees and communicate company’s strategy and goals regularly, often have no problems giving more power to their employees.
+Managers who trust their employees and communicate the company’s strategy and goals regularly, often have no problems giving more power to their employees.

 How to Implement an Employee Relations Plan